Furqan17/snake-py/README.md

 # Snake-py
 classic snake :snake: game
-This game was coded in python and utilises the Pygame library
+This game was coded in Python (3.6.3) and utilises the Pygame library

-## Includes:

-* Multi directional movement
-* Game Over Screen

 ## Gameplay